 We recommend cutting each rail to length by measuring each space individually, do not attempt to cut all rails at once, as the spacing will vary slightly.

 Use a drill to screw the rails into the posts if they run along the back.
 If the rails are inserted into the posts, you will need to insert one end first, and lift the other end up at an angle.
 Slide it down the post, exerting pressure until it enters the slot on the post.

 If you are fully assembled panels, rather than rails and pickets or boards, install these in the same manner you would install the rails.
 Because the pickets or boards are attached, skip the next step.

 Installing the Pickets

 The next step in the fence installation process is to add gates.
 Start by building your gates, make them about 1/2″ to 1″ smaller than the openings to allow them to swing easily.
-Construct a frame and add a Z brace to prevent the gate from sagging later.
-Add pickets to match the rest of the fence.
-Add hinges and attach the gate to the post.
-Add locking hardware to allow the gate to remain shut and locked if needed.
+Construct the frame first, and add a Z brace to prevent the gate from sagging later.
+Add pickets or boards to match the rest of the fence.